eub7nyv/finalproject-ems-dataservice/README.md

 2. Create folder for each service
 3. Deploy locally as container to ensure it works first
 4. Integrate as needed in various stage
-5. Create Brand for each service and commit.
+5. Create Brand for each service
    5.1 Commit frequently as possible
    5.2 Merge when a function, test is working or reach certain stage
+6. TDD